niiiiiicckkkkkk/3364mach/README.md

 Of course there are many technical reasons I find Haskell compelling.
 The type system is great, and as software gets larger and more complicated, having an additional (but sound) set of eyes on the entirety of a program's specification through type declarations is an invaluable tool.
 I've also found functional paradigms promote the greater use of generics and decomposition of repeated patterns into functions.
 This makes programs modular and (in my opinion) far easier to refactor.

 A friend once jokingly said "oh no he's joined the Haskell cult" but I truly believe Haskell is under appreciated.
 However, I ultimately write Haskell because it's fun.
 Coding in any language that supports a functional paradigm is so expressive I feel limited in my approach to a problem only by my imagination.
-The ability to think through 100 and then try 100 more approaches to a problem in order to find a great one excites me and Haskell gives me the tools to do just that.
+The ability to think through 100 and then try 100 more approaches to a problem in order to find a great one excites me and Haskell gives me the tools to do that.

 ## Parsing with Applicative Functors